arnorhs/coolblog-netlify-cms-demo/content/pages/my-title.md

 ---
 path: /page/mypage
-title: my title
 ---
-body of the body
+body of the body. body.